spyder-ide/spyder-docs/doc/emergency-cpr.rst

 If none of the above solves the problem, you can try starting Spyder directly from its Python source files which may either get it running, or at least provide useful information to help debug the issue further.

-The technique consists of starting Spyder from your terminal (or Anaconda prompt on Windows) by manually running the Spyder startup routine ( :guilabel:`start.py` ) with a known good Python interpreter, and observing the results.
+The technique consists of starting Spyder from your terminal (or Anaconda Prompt on Windows) by manually running the Spyder startup routine ( :guilabel:`start.py` ) with a known good Python interpreter, and observing the results.

 To do so, you'll need to: